BumbleBee0819/Estimating_mechanical_properties_of_cloth/MotionAnalysis/README.md

 ```

 ## Usage
 1. [BashExtract_DenseTrajectory.sh](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/blob/master/MotionAnalysis/BashExtract_DenseTrajectory.sh): Bash extract motion trajectory features of videos.
-You should download and compile the [dense trajecotry codes](https://lear.inrialpes.fr/people/wang/dense_trajectories) first.
+You should download and compile the [dense trajectory codes](https://lear.inrialpes.fr/people/wang/dense_trajectories) first.
 Put this bash file in the root folder of the dense trajectory codes.
 This code only works for the Linux/MacOS system.

 2. [BaseLine.m](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/blob/master/MotionAnalysis/SVM_model/BaseLine.m): After extracting the dense motion trajectory features of all the training and testing videos, put the extracted trajectory features in the [test](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MotionAnalysis/SVM_model/test) folder and the [train](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MotionAnalysis/SVM_model/train) folder Next, run this code to train the SVM model and plot the results.